tyler2too/ClassScheduleToGoogleCalenderApp/README.md

 Things to do

-- Need to address some edge cases (Same class, different lab/lecture)
 - Add new landing page
 - On landing page be able to choose school (add UIC)
-- Need to fix when there is online and inperson class (priority)
 - Update aesthetics? (maybe)
 - Improve quality of life (eh)
 - Automate the start and end dates?